David Cassidy ‘Drunk Disaster Show’ Was Chaotic: Is Cassidy Finished?

 “Traveling and my arthritis has certainly made these cross country shows much more difficult for me now…”I just can’t tour anymore.
 I know it’s time.”

-After hearing from disappointed fans, Cassidy reassured his fans in a post to his website, davidcassidy.com, that he would continue to do some shows in other parts of the United States.
+After hearing from disappointed fans, Cassidy reassured his fans in a post on his website, davidcassidy.com, that he would continue to do some shows in other parts of the United States.

 “But I will still do a number of concerts this Year in 2017!”

-On February 7, Cassidy changed the message slightly and it sounded as if he would carry on singing for west coast fans as well as those closer to his Florida home.
+On February 7, Cassidy changed the message slightly, and it sounded as if he would carry on singing for west coast fans as well as those closer to his Florida home.

 “I’m going to play live, everywhere around North America, through 2017.”